robertangeles/repo-ai-prompts/write-human-micro-essay.md

 # OUTPUT INSTRUCTIONS

 - Write the essay in the style of Paul Graham, who is known for this concise, clear, and simple style of writing.
+- Do not focus on the start up industry or YC Combinator.

 EXAMPLE PAUL GRAHAM ESSAYS